Guild: North America

 In the United States guilds exist in several fields.
 Often, they are better characterized as labor unions — for example, The Newspaper Guild is a labor union for journalists and other newspaper workers, with over 30,000 members in North America.

 In the film and television industry, guild membership is generally a prerequisite for working on major productions in certain capacities.
 The Screen Actors Guild, Directors Guild of America, Writers Guild of America, East, Writers Guild of America, West and other profession-specific guilds have the ability to exercise strong control in the cinema of the United States as a result of a rigid system of intellectual-property rights and a history of power-brokers also holding guild membership (e.g., DreamWorks Pictures founder Steven Spielberg is a DGA member).
 These guilds maintain their own contracts with production companies to ensure a certain number of their members are hired for roles in each film or television production, and that their members are paid a minimum of guild "scale," along with other labor protections.
-These guilds set high standards for membership, and exclude professional actors, writers, etc. who do not abide by the strict rules for competing within the film and television industry in America.
+These guilds set high standards for membership, and exclude professional actors, writers, etc. who do not abide by the strict rules for competing within the film and television industry in the US.